 It is often said that you should love yourself before you can love another person.
-Or that self-love is conditional on being able to experience true love for another human being.
-Although decades have gone by that I considered this a truth, I have come to realize that there is more to the story.
+Or that self-love is conditional for being able to experience true love for another human being.
+Although decades have gone by in which I considered this a truth, I have come to realize that there is more to the story.

 There have been many times when I felt that I didn’t love myself and even times that I hated myself.
 Can I still love others if I don’t love myself?
 And if self-love is conditional for loving others, how do I start with learning to love myself?

 I wanted to find out what the Bible says about loving yourself, so I did some research.
 What I found, might surprise you.

 For a Book about Love, the Bible is surprisingly silent on the topic of self-love.
 There is no command in the Bible that tells us we should love ourselves.
 Not one.
 You could even make a case to say that the Bible teaches the opposite.

 But what about the commandment that says “You shall love your neighbor as yourself”?
 This commandment is given in the Old Testament (for example in Leviticus 19:9-17) as well as in the New.
 And you might know that this is the command that sums up all the commandments that deal with how to treat other people (Romans 13:9).